VinayPraj/vinaybsad482/README.md

 *By: Vinay Prajapati*
 ## Executive Summary
 Goal 14 of the UN Sustainable Development Goals aims to protect oceans, seas, and marine resources.
 Oceans cover 70% of Earth, regulating climate, providing food, and supporting jobs.
 However, pollution, overfishing, habitat loss, and climate change threaten these ecosystems, which many vulnerable communities depend on.
 Protecting them is crucial for both ecological and economic stability.
+For this research my focus will be on data from the region of Europe.

 [Read detailed background](Background.md)

 ## Key Performance Indicators
 1. Marine Pollution Reduction
-  - <mark>Consider adding a value statement for each KPI, this demonstrates you see the broader picture, for example:  Addressing marine pollution supports the sustainability of fisheries by protecting fish stocks and aquatic habitats, ensuring that fishing communities can thrive economically while maintaining ecological integrity.
+  -Addressing marine pollution supports the sustainability of fisheries by protecting fish stocks and aquatic habitats, ensuring that fishing communities can thrive economically while maintaining ecological integrity.
   - The Index of coastal eutrophication; and plastic waste cleaned from oceans.
   - Target: By 2025, prevent and drastically reduce marine pollution of all kinds, especially from land-based activities, such as nutrient pollution and marine debris.
   - <mark>Range: 1-999?<mark>
   - <mark>Frequency: Annual?<mark>

-2. Ecosystem Restoration
+2. Ecosystem Protection
 - The number of countries using ecosystem-based approaches to managing marine areas.
 - Target: To achieve healthy and productive oceans by 2030, marine and coastal ecosystems must be managed and protected sustainably to prevent major negative effects, including by enhancing their resilience.
 Restoration efforts must also be taken.